Amnraj12/EmpowerverseVideoUploadBot/README.md

 ### Login:

 1. Enter your Empowerverse username and password.
 2. Click **"Login"**.
-Upon success, the API token is fetched automatically.
+Upon success, the API token is fetched automatically, and you'll be redirected to the main screen.

 ### Provide Video URL:

-1. Paste the Instagram Reel URL into the input field.
+1. Paste the Instagram Reel URL into the provided input field.
-2. Optionally, provide a title for the video.
+2. Optionally, provide a title for the video post.

 ### Upload Video: